brownplt/shim/README.md

 projects, we have chosen JSON as the serialization method of choice for data sent via Particle events.

+### Shared Configuration Information

+Most of the functions provided by the `particle` API take a dictionary of options, represented as a `StringDict`.
+Since these functions either expect or allow the same set of keys in this dictionary, it's often useful to just create the option dictionary once and just pass it to each function as needed.
+Here, we'll create an options dictionary that contains a Particle access code, used for authentication, and the name of the core with which we'll be working:

 ```
 import string-dict as SD
 opts = [SD.string-dict: "acc", "46aa662f4b2fe1beb009a49709e66bcd498ef85e",
   "core", "SOURCE"]
 ```

-Most of the functions provided by the `particle` API take a dictionary of options.
-Since these functions either expect or allow the same set of keys in this dictionary, it's often useful to just create the option dictionary once and just pass it to each function as needed.
+The currently available set of keys are:

 * `"acc" -> String` : your Particle access code for authorization,
 * `"core" -> String` : the short name of the core being configured/used,